non-GUIcoder/SpaceInserter/README.md

 It prefers longer words to keep the output as readable as possible.

-You can add or remove words from the dictionary during execution as you deem fit.
+Words can be added or removed from the dictionary during execution as deemed fit.